gabrieldansereau/ms_downscaling_metawebs/README.md

 probabilistic model, showing the potential to describe networks across broad spatial scales.
-Similarly, predictive approaches are also increasingly used with other interaction types to highlight interaction hotspots on global scales [*e.g.* mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses, @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
+Similarly, predictive approaches are also increasingly used with other interaction types to highlight interaction hotspots on global scales [*e.g.*, mapping geographical hotspots of predicted host-virus interactions between bats and betacoronaviruses, @Becker2022OptPre; predicting the distribution of hidden interactions in the mammalian virome, @Poisot2023NetEmb].
 Our workflow offers the potential to bring these global predictions down to the